Simple Lifelong Learning Machines: Evaluation Criteria

+\paragraph{Overlapping Task Experiment} We considered the setting where each task is defined by a random sampling of 10 out of 100 classes with replacement in CIFAR 10x10.
+This environment is designed to demonstrate the effect of having overlapping tasks, which is a common property of real world lifelong learning tasks.
+Appendix Figure \ref{fig:overlapping} shows positive transfer from other tasks to Task 1 for \PLF\ and \PLN.

-In this experiment, we used the spoken digit dataset provided in \url{https://github.com/Jakobovski/free-spoken-digit-dataset}.
-The dataset contains audio recordings from $6$ different speakers with $50$ recordings for each digit per speaker ($3000$ recordings in total).
-The experiment was set up with $6$ tasks where each task contains recordings from only one speaker.
+\paragraph{Spoken Digit Experiment Details} In this experiment, we used the \textbf{Spoken Digit} dataset provided in \url{https://github.com/Jakobovski/free-spoken-digit-dataset}.
+The dataset contains audio recordings from six different speakers with $50$ recordings for each digit per speaker ($3000$ recordings in total).
+The experiment was set up with six tasks where each task contains recordings from only one speaker.
 For each recording, a spectrogram was extracted using Hanning windows of duration $16$ ms with an overlap of $4$ ms between the adjacent windows.
 The spectrograms were resized down to $28 \times 28$.
-The extracted spectrograms from $8$ random recordings of `$5$' for $6$ speakers are shown in Figure \ref{fig:spectrogram}.
+The extracted spectrograms from eight random recordings of `$5$' for six speakers are shown in Figure \ref{fig:spectrogram}.
 For each Monte Carlo repetition of the experiment, spectrograms extracted for each task were randomly divided into $55\%$ train and $45\%$ test set.
-As shown in Figure \ref{fig:language}, both \PLF~and \PLN~show positive transfer between the spoken digit tasks.
+The experiment is summarized in Figure \ref{fig:language}.
+Note that we could not run the experiment on other $5$ reference algorithms using the code provided by their authors.